-From time to time, Universities SA receives from especially the Department of Higher Education and Training (DHET) or international agencies, notifications of scholarships available for especially post-graduate studies.
-USAf publishes such opportunities on this page, as well as notifications of new investments made in South Africa to support doctoral training.
+From time to time, Universities SA receives from especially the Department of Higher Education and Training (DHET), international or private agencies, notifications of scholarships available for especially post-graduate studies.
+USAf publishes such opportunities on this page, as well as notifications of new investments being made in South Africa to support doctoral training.

 Read up on the latest opportunities below.

 Chinese-African Scholarship 2021: one Semester in China

 South Africa’s universities are being invited to nominate by 16 October, 2020, postgraduate students to participate in this scholarship opportunity.

 Call for nominations for a Harry Oppenheimer Fellowship Award 2019 for activation in 2021

 The Oppenheimer Memorial Trust is inviting South African Universities, Science Councils, Research & Policy Institutes and other institutions or agencies of similar national standing to nominate candidates for the R2million fellowship award for cutting edge, internationally significant scholarly research.